adam-blanchard/gravity-assist-game/project.md

 - [x] Pause screen
 - [x] Universe grid to show scale
 - [x] Scale all masses, radius, and forces to be semi-realistic
+- [x] Body rotation (need to rework the way bodies are rendered to set the rotation origin)
+- [x] Refactor CelestialGrid to be fixed in game space instead of rendered on the screen